 Streamlined the supply chain by using eCommerce warehouses to backfill stores.
 This effort allowed the company to send overall inventory to stores, eliminating markdowns while reducing out-of-stock items at stores needing next-day replenishment.

-Focus areas: Product Line Analysis, Unit-level Economics, eCommerce, Cost Reduction & Optimization, Working Capital Management, Three Statement Operating Model, Strategy, Corporate, Private Equity, CFO
+Focus areas: Product Line Analysis, Unit-level Economics, eCommerce, Cost Reduction & Optimization, Working Capital Management, Three-statement Modeling, Strategy, Corporate, Private Equity, CFO

 Vice President of Finance